 Canvas does not use Bubble's native 'send email' action for sending emails from your application.
-Instead we have integrated with Sendgrid to send transactional emails using a beautiful HTML template.
+Instead we have integrated with Sendgrid and Postmark to send transactional emails using a beautiful HTML template.

-There are several key benefits to using Sendgrid:
+There are several key benefits to using SendGrid or Postmark:

 Send email from your own domain name (e.g. [email protected])

 This is great for branding and can potentially help with spam filters